prescottprue/firebase-ci/.github/PULL_REQUEST_TEMPLATE.md

 ### Check List

 - [ ] All test passed
-- [ ] Docs updated where nessesary
+- [ ] Docs updated where necessary